blakkan/CabStuff/README.md

 We obtain this data by using the online SAAS at https://www.itouchmap.com/latlong.html to create bounding polygons for each borough.
 Boroughs can be bounded with approximately 20 vertices (with water borders requiring fewer points, and complex street boundaries - such as between Brooklyn and Queens requiring more).
 Note:  The points are defined by the project, not by the website, so there are not IP or Terms-of-Use issues.
 The New York City government website was used as a reference for the borough borders (http://maps.nyc.gov/doitt/nycitymap/).

 Here is a sample of one of the bounding polygons, for the "pseudo-borough" of Eastern New Jersey.
 (Which is obviously not part of New York City, but our analysis showed significant NYC taxi/ride pickups here, so we include it.
+(See comment in the section "Look at the raw data", below)

 ![Bounding Polygon for Eastern New Jersey region](NJ_outline.png)

-These immutable polygon vertices are used with matplotlib's point-in-polygon library to provide a transform function for pyspark's map-lambda to add borough identifiers to the Ride data.
+These immutable polygon vertices can be used with matplotlib's point-in-polygon library to provide a transform function for pyspark's map-lambda to add borough identifiers to the Ride data.

 ## 4 - Predictive model, with parameters